uhlerlab/image2reg/README.md

 #### 3. Run the demo

 You are now ready to run the demo.
-The demo can be run via
+The demo can be run in the terminal using the command
 ```
 source scripts/demo/image2reg_demo.sh
 ```